 Evercore performed its analyses utilizing the financial projections for Transocean Partners provided by Transocean and Transocean Partners management (i) based on the base case, which are referred to in this section as "Transocean Partners Forecast-Base Case," (ii) based on the sensitivity case, which are referred to in this section as "Transocean Partners Forecast-Sensitivity Case" and (iii) based on the Distribution Reduction Case, which are referred to in this section as the "Transocean Partners Forecast-Distribution Reduction Case."
-The Transocean Partners Forecast-Base Case and the Transocean Partners Forecast-Sensitivity Case are collectively referred to in this section as the "Transocean Partners Forecast."
+The Transocean Partners Forecast-Base Case and the Transocean Partners Forecast-Sensitivity Case are collectively referred to in this section as the "Transocean Partners Forecast-Sensitivity Case are collectively referred to in this section as the "Transocean Partners Forecast."

 After conversations with Transocean management, the Transocean Partners Forecasts were adjusted by Evercore by reducing the terminal year EBITDA to reflect Evercore's view of additional costs associated with shipyard revenue loss and shipyard costs for the maintenance of vessels typically incurred by Transocean in its regular course of business that were not included in the calculations of EBITDA in the terminal year.
 The cost estimates utilized by Evercore for this adjustment were provided by Transocean management.
 Transocean management additionally provided the Transocean Partners Upside Case which reflected an increase in terminal year cash flows, significantly higher than those cash flows shown in the Transocean Partners Forecast-Base Case.
-After discussions with Transocean Partners management and the Transocean Partners Conflicts Committee, Evercore determined that the Terminal Value in the Transocean Partners Forecast-Base Case adequately reflected upside to the prior year cash flows.
+After discussions with Transocean Partners management and the Transocean Partners Forecast-Base Case adequately reflected upside to the prior year cash flows.